ireaneus/CDI/docs/OTSurvey/OTSurveyS6AssignmentPt3.md

 **Memorize Hebrews 10:14.**

+> *For by one offering He has perfected for all time those who are sanctified.*

 Scan through Deuteronomy and number and mark the beginning and ending of each of Moses’ five speeches.